Fall Weekend Workshop

 Gardening for Wildlife Habitat

 Do you plant the right native plants, shrubs, and edibles for birds, butterflies, and humans?
 Learn what they all prefer and what does best in your backyard.
-Then ‘dig in’, get your hands dirty, and plant a pollinator garden at camp .
-Taught by National Wildlife Federation Education specialist Courtney Sullivan.
+Then ‘dig in’, get your hands dirty, and plant a pollinator garden at camp.

 Outdoor Photography

-A hands-on class teaching practical camera skills and composition for photographing fall landscapes, wildlife, and outdoor activities in Washington.
-Learning objectives will include: camera settings for changing light, composition and storytelling techniques for compelling outdoor images, capturing motion with shutter speed and stabilization, and basic on-site editing and image sharing best practices.
+A hands-on class where practical techniques will be explored for photographing Washington’s landscapes, wildlife, and outdoor activities while learning to shoot with intent and create stronger visual stories.
+Topics include camera settings for changing light, composition techniques, capturing motion with shutter speed and stabilization, and basic editing and image-sharing best practices.
+The course emphasizes thoughtful observation and creative decision-making to help participants produce more compelling outdoor images.

 Fire Building & Knot Tying